polazarus/ocamlyices/README.markdown

 Yices' website proposes a special version cooked with “GMP statically linked”.
 This version contains only a static library `libyices.a`, which includes GMP.
-However, using a static library leads to larger binaries and in case of multi-process programs to larger memory footprint.
+However, using a static library leads to larger binaries and in case of multiprocess programs to larger memory footprint.

 That is why personally I prefer to stick with Yices without GMP.
 At the moment (1.0.34), `libyices.so` is dependent on `libgmp.so.10` (that is, a GMP version